SyntacUG/StringKit/README.md

 ```

 ## Offline Documentation
-StringKit provides a documentation, so you have fast access to the entire bunch of methods and properties.
+StringKit provides an offline documentation, so you have fast access to the entire bunch of methods and properties.
 It is also possible to categorize.

 ### Usage
 ```swift